DrJEPickering/Control-Lab-in-a-Box/README.md

 We kindly request that you return the box within a reasonable time period (e.g., 3 months) and provide user feedback.
 Please contact Dr. James E. Pickering via email at j.pickering1@aston.ac.uk.

+If you do not have a MATLAB licence, a basic version of MATLAB Online is availble free.
+This provides 20 hours per month of free use and access to 10 commonly used products, see [link](https://uk.mathworks.com/products/matlab-online/matlab-online-versions.html).

 ## 6.0 Publications Leading to the Development of CLB
 [Pickering, J.E.
 (2024).
 Developments in Control Engineering Education: Lab-in-a-Box Project Based Learning.
 In 2024 UKACC 14th International Conference on Control (CONTROL) (pp. 195-200).
 IEEE.](https://ieeexplore.ieee.org/document/10531946)